 Guidelines for Visitors:

-- Do not visit if you have been in contact with a person with a contagious illness (e.g. respiratory illness with fever, colds, chicken pox, flu) in the past 10 days
+• Do not visit if you have been in contact with a person with a contagious illness (e.g. respiratory illness with fever, colds, chicken pox, or flu) in the past 10 days

 Expectations While In Hospital

-- Perform hand hygiene when entering and upon leaving the patient room
+• Perform hand hygiene when entering and upon leaving the patient room.
+Wear a mask while in the clinical area.

-- Stay in the loved one’s room until during the visit.
+• Remain in the loved one’s room during the visit unless instructed otherwise by staff.

-- Sit in chair provided and not on patient’s bed.
+• Sit in the chair provided and not on the patient’s bed.

-- Do not use the patient washroom.
-Public washrooms are available; inquire with the unit where the patient is receiving care for locations.
+• Do not use the patient washroom.
+Public washrooms are available; ask staff in the area to direct you to the nearest washroom locations.

 Universal Masking

-Middlesex Hospital Alliance requires all outpatients, visitors, caregivers to wear a mask in the emergency department.
-This is required at both of our hospital sites based on the nature of increased risk of exposure to infectious disease in the emergency department.
+Middlesex Hospital Alliance requires all outpatients, visitors, and caregivers to wear a mask in all areas where patient care is provided as well as in waiting rooms.
+This is required at both of our hospital sites.

-Why are patients and care partners being asked to wear masks while in the emergency department at Middlesex Hospital Alliance?
+Why are patients and care partners being asked to wear masks at Middlesex Hospital Alliance?

-The hospital is a high risk setting and the emergency department has the potential for additional infection transmission risks.
+• The hospital is a high risk setting with vulnerable persons.
 We want to do everything possible to keep our patients, visitors, volunteers, staff and physicians safe.
 We use multiple layers of protection to reduce the risk of infection transmission including hand hygiene, masking and distancing.
 We encourage people to stay up to date with their vaccinations- especially those against COVID-19 and Influenza.
 We ask people not to visit at the hospital if they are sick.

 What type of mask is allowed?

-Level 1 Procedural Masks are available for all patients and visitors entering either of our hospital sites.
-Patients and visitors are asked to remove any cloth masks, perform hand hygiene and put on a Level 1 procedural mask, provided by the hospital.
+• Medical masks are available for all patients and visitors entering either of our hospital sites.
+Patients and visitors are asked to perform hand hygiene and don a clean medical mask provided by the hospital on arrival.

 When should I wear a mask?